steveive8/3Route2MapNet/README.md

 # ThreeRoute2MapNet

-### Image Classification model for fast and light capacity for small to medium scale classification.
+### Fast and Light Image Classification model for small to medium scale classification.